rajat693/ai-engineering/src/components/input.md

 # Input

 A flexible input component with validation and styling options.
+Inherits all properties of React Native's View component with className styling support.

 ```jsx
 import { Input, InputField } from "@/components/ui/input";